 A transfer of resources or obligations between related parties, regardless of whether a price is charged.
 Related party transactions exclude transactions with any other entity that is a related party solely because of its economic dependence on the authority or the government of which it forms part.
-Examples of related party transactions include sales, transfers and exchanges of non-current assets, leases, guarantees, the provision of goods and services, relevant activities, remeasurements of the net defined benefit liability (asset) Activities of the investee that significantly affect the investee's returns.
+Examples of related party transactions include sales, transfers and exchanges relevant activities, remeasurements of the net defined benefit liability (asset) Activities of the investee that significantly affect the investee's returns.